HomeMy WebLinkAbout1935-02-26 325

 ter.

-Application for additional assistaned was received
+Application for additional assistancd was received

-from Carl F. Jones., -corner of Lowell and Maple Streets.
+from Carl F. Jones, corner of Lowell and Maple Streets.

-The man is on E.R.A. three days per week and was a
+Jones The man is on E.R.A. three days per week and was a

+Case.
 Soldier's Relief case.
 Mr. Mitchell reported that he

 was receiving as much as the budget would allow him.
 He